ilikeorangutans/ilikeorangutans.github.com/_posts/2013-04-03-on-developer-happiness-and-productivity.md

 **If you notice any of the above symptoms in your project, you should quit and find a new job.
 If you are in charge of the project, you'll want to pull the handbrake and radically restructure your team, or the project will fail tragically. **

 With my past experiences I've been thinking a lot about how to make software development projects successful.
 And I feel there's many many ways to make your developers happy.
-Happy developers are good.
+Happy developers are productive.
 At the end of the day it's not hard:

 * Make sure you listen to your developers.
 If your developers tell you they are bored by their work, frustrated with tools or process, that's a warning sign.
 Work with them to find a solution to their problems.
 * Give your developers a chance to change things.
 If developers notice that the current process is too complicated and could be streamlined, put them in a room with the project managers.
 They'll be happy to improve the process.